forseti-security/forseti-security/_includes/docs/latest/deployment-prerequisites.md

 For Forseti to have access to read data from your GCP environment, you will need to assign the roles below to the Forseti service account or to your Google user.
-It is recommended that you use the service account, especially if run Forseti in multiple environments.
+It is recommended that you assign roles to the service account, especially if you run Forseti in multiple environments.

 {% include docs/latest/forseti-server-gcp-required-roles.md %}